NomicFoundation/hardhat/CONTRIBUTING.md

 ## Clean

-If typescript or testing gets into a weird state, `clean` will remove ephemeral folders (i.e. `./dist`, `./coverage` etc) and clear the typescript build info cache, allowing you to start from clean:
+If typescript or testing gets into a weird state, `clean` will remove ephemeral folders (i.e. `./dist`, `./coverage` etc) and clear the typescript build info cache, allowing you to start from a clean slate:

 ```shell
 npm run clean
 ```

+## Branching

+We work on two branches, [main](https://github.com/nomicfoundation/hardhat-ignition/tree/main) and [development](https://github.com/nomicfoundation/hardhat-ignition/tree/development).

+The development branch is the default branch.
+It's where we merge all pull requests and is the branch that all contributing PRs should be based on.

+The main branch is meant to be kept in sync with the latest released version of each package.
+It's where we publish new releases from, and should only be merged into when a new release is being made.

+### Documentation

+Ignition's documentation lives inside the [main Hardhat repo](https://github.com/nomicfoundation/hardhat/tree/main).
+If your change requires a documentation change, please submit a separate PR to the Hardhat repo, following their contributing guidelines, and link to it from your PR.

+If you are working purely on the documentation, not as a result of a technical change, you should submit a PR to the Hardhat repo directly.

 ## Publish